Queens: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-CUNY Queens College’s average SAT score is 1090.
-To be a competitive applicant for CUNY Queens College your SAT score should come close to the average.
-If you’re closer to the 1000, you’re likely going to have a tougher time getting accepted.
-To consider CUNY Queens College a “target” school (one that you are likely to get into) you should aim for a score of 1180.
+Queens University of Charlotte’s average SAT score is 1125.
+To be a competitive applicant for Queens University of Charlotte your SAT score should come close to the average.
+If you’re closer to the 1030, you’re likely going to have a tougher time getting accepted.
+To consider Queens University of Charlotte a “target” school (one that you are likely to get into) you should aim for a score of 1220.

-CUNY Queens College’s average ACT score is 0.
-To be a competitive applicant for CUNY Queens College your ACT score should come close to the average.
-If you’re closer to the 0, you’re likely going to have a tougher time getting accepted.
-To consider CUNY Queens College a “target” school (one that you have a good chance of getting into) you should aim for a score of 0.
+Queens University of Charlotte’s average ACT score is 71.
+To be a competitive applicant for Queens University of Charlotte your ACT score should come close to the average.
+If you’re closer to the 62, you’re likely going to have a tougher time getting accepted.
+To consider Queens University of Charlotte a “target” school (one that you have a good chance of getting into) you should aim for a score of 80.

 |25th Percentile